rackspace-infrastructure-automation/aws-terraform-eks/README.md

 This module creates an EKS cluster, associated cluster IAM role, and applies EKS worker policies to the worker node IAM roles.

+In order to get a working cluster: manual steps must be performed **after** the cluster is built.
 The module will output the required configuration files to enable client and worker node setup and configuration.

 ## Basic Usage